candleindark/docs.cucumber.io/content/bdd/who-does-what.md

 # Writing Features

-Cucumber tests are written in terms of “Features”.
+Cucumber tests are specified in “Features”.
 Each feature consists of one or more “Scenarios”.

 Let’s start with an example Feature file: